microsoft/BotBuilder-Samples/samples/javascript_nodejs/17.multilingual-conversations/README.md

     ```

 # Testing the bot using Bot Framework Emulator **v4**
-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://github.com/microsoft/botframework-emulator/releases)
+- Install the Bot Framework Emulator version 4.2.0 or greater from [here][6]

-## Connect to bot using Bot Framework Emulator **v4**
+## Connect to the bot using Bot Framework Emulator **v4**
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to `samples/javascript_nodejs/17.multilingual-conversations` folder
+- File -> Open Bot Configuration
+- Navigate to `samples/javascript_nodejs/17.multilingual-conversations` folder
 - Select `multilingual-conversations.bot` file

 ## Creating a custom middleware